simoneboscolo99/5K_JFS/Tutorial.md

 + image(filename)
 ```

 where the file must be in pfm format.
-Example: `image("texture.pfm")` <br/>
+Example: `image("texture.pfm")`

-Be careful: if the file of the image is not in the directory where you are executing the code, you must specify the path of the file.
+&emsp; ⚠️ &nbsp; **If the file of the image is not in the directory where you are executing the code, you must specify the path of the file** &nbsp; ⚠️

 We thus have all the elements to define materials.
 We report two examples:

 `material redMaterial(diffuse(uniform(<1, 0, 0>)), uniform(<0, 0, 0>))` <br/>
 `material lightMaterial(diffuse(uniform(<1, 1, 1>)), uniform(<1, 1, 1>))`

+If the second pigment is uniform with color `<0, 0, 0>` (black), the object does not radiate light.

 ## Shapes